Before you get started with the installation make sure you have:

 1. Backing up your data

 Before installing Windows 10, we recommend that you save all your work and make a backup of your PC.
 Please note that everything on your PC and hard drive will be erased.
-If you used the media creation tool to download an ISO file for Windows 10, you will need to burn the file to a DVD before proceeding.

 What you need: an external hard drive or network drive.